 And good luck for getting tickets to the Cursed Child – best book that one well in advance TBH!

-11. DNA VR Experience in Camden
+11. DNA VR Experience in Camden, in London

 I totally booked this for my boyfriend.
 I had little to no interest in VR gaming, but hey ho, let’s give it a go.